awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.NET.03.md

 In this step, you add a new item to the `Movies` table\.

-1. Copy and paste the following program into the `Program.cs` file, replacing its current contents:
+1. Copy and paste the following program into the `Program.cs` file, replacing its current contents.

    ```
    using System;